Awowz/CS-Item-Market-Status/README.md

 This application should be straight forward to use.

+Most of your navigating will be done by type either 1, 2 or 3 and pressing enter.

 after opening the app with ```python3 main.py``` you can start by adding items to your inventory
 - navigate to 'Add / Remove / Edit Items'
 - Then navigate to 'Add item manually'